Appliance removal, disposal, and recycling

 Book Appliance Disposal Online

-To book your appliance disposal pickup, give us a call at (844) 239-7711 or Book Online and let us take care of all the hard work for you!
+To book your appliance disposal pickup, give us a call at (844) 239-7711 or Book Online and let our local professionals take care of all the heavy lifting and hauling for you today!

 Appliance Disposal Customer Reviews

 Find out why customers prefer LoadUp Junk Removal when they need affordable, honest, and professional appliance disposal services.
-Our customer support team’s goal is to make your disposal experience with us convenient and stress-free.
+Our customer support team’s goal is to make your appliance disposal experience with us as convenient as possible.

 OPTION 8: Dump It Yourself “DIY”

 We strongly advise against dumping your old appliance yourself.
 Disposing of your appliance improperly has a big impact on the environment.
-The most eco-friendly way to dispose of your old appliance is to have it recycled.
-Recycling lowers emissions of ozone-depleting substances and reduces energy consumption.
-The metal, glass, and plastic parts can also be reused or repaired.
+The eco-friendly way to dispose of old appliance is recycling.
+Doing so will lower emissions of ozone-depleting substances and reduces energy consumption.
+Metal, glass, and plastic parts can be reused or repaired.

 Environmental Impact

 The way an appliance is discarded can have a huge impact on the environment.
 Chemicals found in most appliances create hazardous pollution when not properly drained and destroyed.
 When you dump an old appliance in the landfill, this is just as bad as leaving it on the curb.
-The mercury, PCBs, CFCs, and other substances that are leaked as a result are a danger to waste workers and local citizens alike.
+The leakage of hazardous substances such as mercury, PCBs, CFCs, and more poses a dangerous threat to waste workers and local citizens alike, emphasizing a need for proper handling and disposal.

 Whether you’re upgrading to something new or just making some room, consider these facts when disposing of your appliance: